 Child-sized materials convey the essentials of the faith in a manner appropriate to the child’s development.
 The child is invited to work individually with the materials in a hands-on manner to internalize and respond to God in the personal manner that all Christians are called to.

-Children from 3 to 6 years of age are especially sensitive to Jesus Christ as the Good Shepherd who protects his sheep and calls each by name; to the Eucharist as the greatest gift of love of the Father; to the response human beings give to God; and to Jesus Christ as the light of the world.
+Children from three to six years of age are especially sensitive to Jesus Christ as the Good Shepherd who protects his sheep and calls each by name; to the Eucharist as the greatest gift of love of the Father; to the response human beings give to God; and to Jesus Christ as the light of the world.

-St. Paul’s is a worshiping community rather than a programatic church with bowling leagues and men’s clubs, and yet the Catechesis program is the epitome of who we are.
+St Paul’s is a worshiping community rather than a programmatic church with yoga classes and men’s clubs, and the Catechesis program is the epitome of who we are.
 At the conclusion of each weekly Catechesis session, the children join the larger church family in the real presence of Christ, to receive His blessing in our common journey toward oneness with Him.